Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Million Mile Secrets reader Chuck, asked:

-I already have the Chase Sapphire Preferred.
+I already have the Chase Sapphire Preferred Card.
 If I apply for the Chase Ink Business card will I be able to receive the welcome bonus for it?

 Hi Chuck.
 Thanks for the question!